XLCR Alumni Association of Florida - logo

 Downers

-If there is the hint of disappointment, according to the family, it is that the number of homeless seems to be mushrooming with each passing year.
+If there is any hint of disappointment, according to the family, it is that the number of homeless individuals seems to be increasing with each passing year.

-Until the story of the Downer’s generosity was first featured in the Jamaica Gleaner a year ago, few were aware of this remarkable family’s history of benevolence.
-And that is just the way the family would have wanted it because, to them, charity should be its own quiet reward.
+Until the story of the Downers’ generosity was first featured in the Jamaica Gleaner a year ago, few were aware of this remarkable family’s long history of benevolence.
+And that is how the family preferred it, because to them, charity should be its own quiet reward.

-So at firstborn Paul’s wedding, 25 years ago, Mrs. Downer suggested that the family should find a tangible and more organized way to thank God and of paying homage to the next generation of Downers.
+At firstborn Paul’s wedding 25 years ago, Mrs. Downer suggested that the family find a tangible and organized way to thank God and honour the next generation of Downers.

-She suggested feeding the homeless and, although at first the magnitude of the undertaking gave pause to some of the family, they never looked back.
-And so the family’s Boxing Day tradition was born.
+She proposed feeding the homeless, and although the magnitude of the undertaking initially gave some family members pause, they never looked back.
+Thus, the family’s Boxing Day tradition was born.

-The latest Boxing Day treat was only one of a range of charitable ventures that the family supports with its own personal funds.
+Their most recent Boxing Day outreach is only one of the many charitable initiatives the family supports with their own personal funds.
 This year marks the 10th anniversary of the Alice and Noel Downer Scholarship Fund at Excelsior High School.

-“The entire Downer family has been a tower of strength, source of encouragement, support and a lot of inspiration” said an appreciative Randy McLaren, former Excelsior Head Boy and a recipient of one of the family’s scholarships.
+“The entire Downer family has been a tower of strength, a source of encouragement, support, and a lot of inspiration,” said an appreciative Randy McLaren, former Excelsior Head Boy and a recipient of one of the family’s scholarships.

-The Downer family is one with deep roots in Excelsior going back almost 40 years, with seven of the eight children having graduated from the high school.
-Additionally, patriarch Mr. Noel Downer served as president of the school’s PTA for 25 unbroken years, even after all his children had graduated.
+The Downer family has deep roots at Excelsior, going back almost 40 years, with seven of the eight children having graduated from the high school.
+Additionally, patriarch Mr. Noel Downer served as President of the school’s PTA for 25 unbroken years, long after all his children had graduated.

-All the children led rounded lives while at school and were able to blend academic pursuits with active participation in a variety of varsity activities.
+All the children led well-rounded lives at school, balancing academic pursuits with participation in a variety of varsity activities.

-Goulda, Gaynor and Hayley played hockey for the school and even went on to represent Jamaica in the sport; Joel was Head Boy in 1981 while sister Caren later served as Deputy Head Girl in 1984 and represented the school at netball.
-Phillip, Joel’s twin, played in the school band while Karl, Caren’s twin played cricket for the school.
+Goulda, Gaynor, and Hayley played hockey for the school and later represented Jamaica in the sport.
+Joel was Head Boy in 1981, while his sister Caren served as Deputy Head Girl in 1984 and represented the school in netball.
+Phillip, Joel’s twin, played in the school band, while Karl, Caren’s twin, played cricket for the school.
 Sisters Goulda and Hayley also played netball for Excelsior.

-In addition, twins Phillip and Joel were members of the cadet corps and sister Gaynor later returned to volunteer her skills as a physiotherapist to the school’s Manning Cup football team in 1984, for an unbroken run of over 10 years .
+In addition, twins Phillip and Joel were members of the cadet corps, and Gaynor later returned to volunteer her skills as a physiotherapist to the school’s Manning Cup football team in 1984, serving in that role for over 10 consecutive years.

-The Downers view their commitment to helping the less fortunate as almost a sacred trust.
-So their remarkable story of kindness will continue to unfold each Boxing Day as they share their blessings with the less fortunate in Jamaica
+The Downers view their commitment to helping the less fortunate as a sacred trust.
+Their remarkable story of kindness continues each Boxing Day as they share their blessings with those in need across Jamaica.

-“There are a people with real needs in Jamaica, and we will always try to help” said Gaynor Downer.
-It is a pledge which the family is determined to keep.
+“There are people with real needs in Jamaica, and we will always try to help,” said Gaynor Downer.
+It is a pledge the family remains determined to keep.